binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 HERE=$({ cd $(dirname $BASH_SOURCE); cd -P $(dirname $(readlink $BASH_SOURCE || echo $BASH_SOURCE)); } >/dev/null; pwd)
 ```

-The second cd does require a semicolon before closing the braces.
+The second cd does require a semicolon before the closing brace.

 There you go, a battle-hardened, fully normalized directory spec which
 handles relative symlinks on both Mac and Linux.
 Whew!